gazebosim/gz-sim/tutorials/levels.md

 * `<level>`
 * `<performer>`

-The concepts of levels and performers are specific to Ignition Gazebo, thus, putting them directly under the `<world>` tag would diminish the generality of SDF.
+The concepts of levels and performers are specific to Gazebo, thus, putting them directly under the `<world>` tag would diminish the generality of SDF.
 A new tag, `<extension>`, has been proposed for such circumstances but has not been implemented yet.
 Therefore, for now, the `<level>` and `<performer>`